Oliventine Portuguese

-Oliventine Portuguese (also known as Olivença Portuguese) is the dialectal variety of the Portuguese language natively spoken in the municipalities of Olivença and Táliga, in Extremadura (Spain).
-Currently, the Portuguese in Olivença and Táliga is not recognized by Spain, which administers this territory since the War of the Oranges in 1801.
+Oliventine Portuguese (also known as Portuguese from Olivença) is the dialectal variety of the Portuguese language natively spoken in the disputed municipalities of Olivença and Táliga, in Extremadura (Spain).
+Currently, the Portuguese of Olivença and Táliga is not recognized by Spain, which has administered this territory since the War of the Oranges in 1801.
 Portugal, however, does not recognize Spanish sovereignty over the region and claims it as its own.

 As a result of two centuries of Spanish administration and isolation from Portugal, Oliventine Portuguese is now a dying language; only a few elderly people still use it and young people no longer speak it.
 The dialect is no longer spoken in Táliga.

 Portuguese ceased to be the language of most of the population after the 1940s, a process accelerated by the Hispanicization policy implemented by Francoist Spain.

 Historical context

 Olivença and Táliga in the Kingdom of León

 The origin of Olivença is linked to the final conquest of Badajoz by the last king of León, Alfonso IX, in the spring of 1230.
 To thank the Templars for their participation in this conflict, Alfonso IX granted them the lands of Burguillos and Alconchel.
 From these locations, around 1256, the Order created the encomienda of Olivença, at that time only a set of vegetable gardens, huts, and some houses around a spring.
 However, during the reign of Alfonso X, the Templars had to leave Olivença and give their lands to the Council and Bishopric of Badajoz.